VDBBjorn/VKGent/README.md

 # VKGent
 School project for center of trust

-Website in Java Spring framework
+Website in ASP.NET MVC 4